 For illustrative purposes, we describe below a hypothetical structure consisting of the Reference Tranches.
 The principal payments by us to the holders of the Class 2M-1, Class 2M-2 and Class 2B Notes will be based on the Class Notional Amounts of the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches that are included in the hypothetical structure.
 Accordingly, principal payments on the Reference Obligations that are hypothetically allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches will be paid to Holders of the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches will be paid to Holders of the Class 2M-1, Class 2M-2 (sequentially, in the case of allocations to the Class 2M-2A and Class 2M-2B Reference Tranches) and Class 2B Notes, respectively.
-Similarly, in the event the Class Notional Amounts of the Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches are written down or increased as described herein, the Class 2M-2A, Class 2M-2B Reference Tranches) and Class 2M-2B Reference Tranches are written down or increased as described herein, the Class 2M-2A or Class 2M-2B Reference Tranches) and Class 2B Notes, respectively, will also be written down or increased, as applicable.
+Similarly, in the event the Class Notional Amounts of the Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches are written down or increased as described herein, the Class Principal Balances of the Class 2M-1, Class 2M-2 (in reverse sequence, in the case of allocations to the Class 2M-2A or Class 2M-2B Reference Tranches) and Class 2B Notes, respectively, will also be written down or increased, as applicable.